rafaeljiang23/SingleMoleculeStructuralBiology/README.md

 # SingleMoleculeStructuralBiology
 This is a workflow to analyze isolated single membrane transporters (GltPh) from HS-AFM experiments.
-The codes are developed in BIO-AFM-LAB at Weill Cornell Medicine
+The codes are developed in BIO-AFM-LAB at Weill Cornell Medicine under the supervision of Professor Simon Scheuring.

 Developer: Yining Jiang